Status: Not Listed

-Diet: They are omnivores, eating both animal and plant foods.
-The often forage on the ground to eat seeds, spiders, grasshoppers, grains and nuts.
+These birds are omnivores, eating both animal and plant foods.
+They often forage on the ground to eat seeds, spiders, grasshoppers, grains, and nuts.
 They eat mostly aquatic insects in the summer and seeds in the winter months.
-They form flocks to feed on seeds of wild plants and waste grain in farm fields, taking turns feeding at the front of the flock.
+They form flocks to feed on the seeds of wild plants and waste grain in farm fields, taking turns feeding at the front of the flock.

-Conservation Status: Yellow-headed blackbirds are abundant and secure through most of their range, although they are declining in some areas in the eastern parts of their range.
+Yellow-headed blackbirds are abundant and secure throughout most of their range, although they are declining in some areas in the eastern parts of their range.
 They are sensitive to drought and loss of wetland habitat, as well as pesticides applied to farm fields where they forage in the winter.

 Animal Diversity Web, University of Michigan Museum of Zoology